 After her career in TV came to a close, Doucet decided to gamble it all and make her way to America and start fresh, landing in sunny LA and, subsequently, the big apple.
 The 180 degree turn that her life took left her old life in shambles, bringing her plenty of heartbreak and homesickness, which would prove to be a wellspring of musical inspiration.
-This moment of transition afforded Doucet plenty of material to write her own songs, which she began testing out on street corners, cruises and cafés throughout New York and her newly adopted home in Hoboken, New Jersey.
+This moment of transition afforded Doucet plenty of material to write her own songs, which she began testing out on street corners, cruises and cafés throughout New York and her newly adopted home in Jersey City, New Jersey.
 The overwhelmingly positive reception was such that she decided to release her own work.
-Titled “L'amoureuse,” which translates as “The girl in love,” the work is a bittersweet meditation on love and relationships, echoing the chanteuses of yore that served as Doucet's inspiration.
-The songs on L'Amoureuse are in large part an autobiographical portrait of the artist, ranging stylistically from indie, folk and pop sensibilities.
-The sound is amplified by Agel's subdued production, which never feels intrusive, serving as the perfect complement to the singer's overpowering voice, and interjecting only at key moments of emotional revelation.
+While working on her single "Lucky guy" Doucet caught the attention of producer and singer songwriter Simone Felice ( Lumineers, Bat for Lashes, Jade Bird...).
+Her upcoming album, recorded up in Catskills Moutains, is a bittersweet meditation on love and relationships, echoing the chanteuses of yore that served as Doucet's inspiration.
+The songs are in large part an autobiographical portrait of the artist, ranging stylistically from indie, folk and pop sensibilities.
+The sound is amplified by Felice and David Baron's production, which never feels intrusive, serving as the perfect complement to the singer's overpowering voice, and interjecting only at key moments of emotional revelation.